kfirprods/git-barber/cli/README.md

 Choose your starting branch interactively from an indented tree.

+This addresses one of the biggest pain points of "base branches" - merging an ancestor to its descendants.

 ### Delete Branches

 Remove selected branch(es) locally.
 This command presents a multi-select prompt where you can choose the branch(es) to delete.